okd-project/okd/Documentation/UPI/vSphere_terraform/README.md

 # vSphere UPI

 This guide explains how to provision Fedora CoreOS on vSphere and install OKD on it.
 It provides terraform files to create and destroy a cluster.
+This terraform files are based on the [CI-plattform files](https://github.com/openshift/installer/tree/fcos/upi/vsphere), but are much simpler and doesn't include communication with other infrastructure components except vSphere.

 ## Pre-Requisites